-In some Member States of the EU, if the work falls into the following category it will be protected by copyright for 50 years:
+In some Member States of the EU, if the work falls into the following category it will be protected by copyright for 50 years from the end of the year of the making of the broadcast:

-• Broadcasts including the electronic transmission of visual images, sounds and other information e.g. streaming from the V&A website, TV
+Broadcasts including the electronic transmission of visual images, sounds and other information e.g. streaming from the V&A website, TV

-Figure 1.
 A quick guide to whether the work you wish to use is likely to be protected by copyright.

-2. How do I seek permission to use a work?
+How do I seek permission to use a work?